-Powered by .id - the population experts for Georges River Council
+Powered by .id (informed decisions) for Georges River Council

 Georges River Council is a predominantly residential local government area in southern Sydney, and is named after the river which bounds the southern part of the municipality.
 Hurstville City Centre is the major commercial centre for the region and is a located approximately 15 kilometres south of the Sydney GPO.
 The Council area features industrial areas in Peakhurst, Mortdale, Kingsgrove and Carlton, while in recent years industrial areas around the Hurstville City Centre and Kogarah Town Centre have been under pressure to convert to higher-value residential and commercial uses.
 Commercial activity tends to be concentrated around railway nodes, with the major centre at Hurstville, as well as other large centres including Kogarah Town Centre.
 Continued residential development around the Hurstville City Centre will reinforce its position as the main retail and commercial area for the region.